Roasted Cauliflower Korma Curry

 - Add the oil to a saucepan (big enough for the curry) with a lid, heat on a medium heat, add the onions, cardamom, cinnamon and cloves, swirl the onions and spices in the oil and cook, covered until the onions are soft and translucent.
 Slow and low is the key here.
 The better the onion base the better the curry.

-- While the onions are cooking lets toast the spices: In a small saucepan add the cumin, coriander, turmeric, chilli powder and nutmeg, toast on a medium heat until fragrant, remove from the heat.
+- While the onions are cooking lets toast the spices!
+In a small saucepan add the cumin, coriander, turmeric, chilli powder and nutmeg, toast on a medium heat until fragrant, remove from the heat.
 TIP: I always decant the spices onto a plate to prevent over toasting.

 - Once the onions are cooked: Add the ginger, garlic and fresh chilli and cook for 3 minutes.
 Add the toasted spices and 1 teaspoon of fine salt and cook for 5 minutes.
-Add the canned tomatoes, HALF fill one tin with water and add this too, stir well, add the bay leaves and simmer for 10 minutes allowing the tomato mixture to become thick and ‘jammy’ and the water has evaporated.
-The colour should be a deep red, have a taste and season to your liking.
+Add the canned tomatoes, swirl the cans out with a bit of water to get all the tomatoes into the saucepan.
+Stir well, add the bay leaves and simmer for 10 minutes, uncovered, allowing the tomato mixture to become thick and ‘jammy.
+This is important as you don’t want a ‘watery’ curry. Â The colour should be a deep red, have a taste and season to your liking.

 - When you are ready to serve, top the curry with chopped coriander and toasted almonds.
 Serve with the limes on the side, flatbreads dipped into the curry or jasmine rice.
 Enjoy!